Near Optimal Linear Algebra in the Online and Sliding Window Models

+Alas, not only is this approach not space optimal, but it does not seem to generalize to other linear algebraic problems in the sliding window model.
+Nevertheless, this warm-up algorithm crucially gives insight into a more space efficient spectral approximation that \emph{does} generalize to other algorithms.
+Observe that the rows of $\M_i$ are a subset of the rows of $\M_j$ for any $i<j$, so $\M_i^\top\M_i$ and $\M_j^\top\M_j$ be storing a lot of redundant information, which suggests a row sampling approach for more space efficient algorithms.

-The challenge for space efficient spectral approximation in the sliding window model results from two conflicting forces.
-Suppose we have a good approximation $\tilde{\M}$ to the matrix $\M$ consisting of the rows that have already arrived in the stream.
-When a new row $\r$ arrives, we would like to sample the row with high probability if $\r$ is ``important'' based on the rows in $\tilde{\M}$.
-Namely, if $\r$ has high magnitude or a different direction than the rows of $\tilde{\M}$, we would like to capture that information by sampling $\r$.
-On the other hand, if $\r$ has low importance based on the existing rows of $\tilde{\M}$, then it seems like we should not sample $\r$.
+\paragraph{Spectral Approximation via Row Sampling in the Sliding Window Model.} The challenge for row sampling approaches in the sliding window model results from two conflicting forces.
+Suppose we have a good approximation $\M$ to the matrix $\A$ consisting of the rows that have already arrived in the stream.
+When a new row $\r$ arrives, we would like to sample $\r$ with high probability if $\r$ is ``important'' based on the rows in $\M$.
+Namely, if $\r$ has high norm or a different direction than the rows of $\M$, then we would like to capture that information by sampling $\r$.
+On the other hand, if $\r$ has low importance based on the existing rows of $\M$, then it seems like we should not sample $\r$.